A view of wetlands in Newburyport, Massachusetts. Photo: U.S. Fish and Wildlife Service via Flikr

 Around New England, examples of wetlands include the Great Marsh, the 25,500 acres of continuous salt marsh that runs from Cape Ann in northeastern Massachusetts to the southeastern coast of New Hampshire; the LaPlatte River Marsh in Vermont; and 20 percent of Maine’s Acadia Park.
 Cape Cod’s estuaries are wetlands where saltwater from the ocean mixes with freshwater ponds.
 Connecticut and Rhode Island have wetlands, too.

 Some may be surprised to learn that wetlands are found not only in rural areas but also in urban ones.
 One urban wetland is the Back Bay Fens in Boston.
 It was once a saltwater marsh that landscape architect Frederick Law Olmsted turned into a meandering park with a freshwater stream by damming the Charles River.
+The wide variety of wetland types show how diverse and unique wetlands can be.

 Now, there are some specific reasons why wetlands are getting so much buzz these days.
 They are our most important tool against climate change, but we’re losing them fast.
 Not only are they a source of rich biodiversity, home to an incredible variety of plants and animals, but they are also giant absorbent sponges that soak up a whole host of human-made ills.

 After one of those violent downpours we’ve been experiencing more often because of climate change, wetlands, like a welcoming aunt, can gracefully accept any water overflowing riverbanks and coastlines.
-Floodplains—that flat area surrounding a river or stream—make an easy “holding tank” for a deluge of water and can help divert water away from settled areas.
+Floodplains – that flat area surrounding a river or stream – make an easy “holding tank” for a deluge of water and can help divert water away from settled areas.
 Plus, in coastal areas, the vegetation growing in wetlands absorbs the energy of coastal waves, protecting mainland areas from erosion and damage from waves.

 Another critical function becoming more important with each passing year is their ability to store the carbon in our air.
 According to the U.S. Global Change Research Program, wetlands in the continental United States store 13.5 billion metric tons of carbon.
 When we lose wetlands, we lose a “carbon sink,” and the carbon that would otherwise get buried is released into the atmosphere.
 That means climate change worsens, the planet heats up faster, we witness more extreme storms, and we lose more species and wetlands in a doom loop.